CMU-18740/gem5-tutorial/part2/part2_3_events.md

 function is called when the time is currently 0, we can use an explicit tick value.

-The output when you run gem5 with the "Hello" debug flag is now
+The output when you run gem5 with the "HelloExample" debug flag is now

     gem5 Simulator System.  http://gem5.org
     gem5 is copyrighted software; use the --copyright option for details.